Generalizing Supervised Contrastive learning: A Projection Perspective: Introduction

-In this work, to relate SupCon to mutual information, we propose ProjNCE, a novel generalization of InfoNCE based on a projection perspective.
-By introducing an additional adjustment term for negative pairs, ProjNCE retains a valid lower bound on mutual information.
+In this work, to relate SupCon to mutual information, we propose ProjNCE, a generalization of InfoNCE based on a projection perspective.
+By introducing an additional adjustment term for negative pairs, ProjNCE becomes a valid lower bound on mutual information.
 We show that SupCon can be (approximately) viewed as a special case of ProjNCE, though SupCon itself does not necessarily preserve the mutual-information bound.

 Regarding the question of ideal class embedding, we explore projection functions in ProjNCE to replace rigid centroid-based class embeddings.
-In particular, we study orthogonal projection, which is optimal in $\ell_2$ projection error, and median based projection, which is a robust alternative to centroid.
-For the orthogonal projection, we estimate it using soft labels, i.e., posterior class probabilities given the features.
-When such soft labels are not available, we approximate them via a kernel-based estimator, specifically the Nadaraya-Watson estimator.
-We validate our proposed methods through extensive experiments on benchmark datasets.
-The results demonstrate that ProjNCE and its variants outperform SupCon and CE baselines in most settings.
+In particular, we study orthogonal projection that is optimal in $\ell_2$ projection error, median based projection that is robust to outlier, and MLP-based projection that does not require hyper-parameter tuning.
+For the orthogonal projection, we approximate it using soft labels, i.e., posterior class probabilities given the features.
+When such soft labels are not available, we estimate them via a kernel-based estimator, specifically the Nadaraya-Watson estimator~\citep{nadaraya1964estimating,watson1964smooth}.
+We validate our proposed methods through extensive experiments on vision and audio datasets.
+The results demonstrate that ProjNCE with various projections outperform baselines in most settings.

-In summary, our contributions are threefold: \begin{enumerate} \item We introduce a projection‐based generalization of the InfoNCE loss, the ProjNCE, that unifies supervised and self‐supervised contrastive learning under a valid mutual‐information bound, quantifying shared information between features and class labels. \item We propose novel projection functions to replace fixed centroids in SupCon, opening a new avenue for enhancing contrastive objectives. \item We conduct comprehensive experiments on multiple datasets, showing that our methods consistently outperform SupCon, positioning ProjNCE as a promising foundation for future supervised contrastive learning approaches. \end{enumerate}
+In summary, our contributions are threefold: \begin{enumerate} \item We {\em generalize contrastive loss} to unify supervised and self‐supervised contrastive learning under projection perspective.
+The generalized loss, namely ProjNCE, is flexible to choose arbitrary projection function. \item We theoretically analyze SupCon and ProjNCE under information-theoretic viewpoint and {\em show that minimizing ProjNCE can maximize mutual information.} \item We explore standout projection functions of ProjNCE and observe performance gain, {\em opening a new avenue for enhancing contrastive objectives.} \item We conduct comprehensive experiments on multiple vision and audio datasets, showing that {\em ProjNCE with proper projection function consistently outperforms baselines}, positioning ProjNCE as a promising foundation for future supervised contrastive learning approaches. \end{enumerate}